josx/ra-data-feathers/README.md

 // in src/App.js
 import React from 'react';
 import { Admin, Resource } from 'react-admin';
-import { authClient, restClient } from 'aor-feathers-client';
+import { authClient, restClient } from 'ra-data-feathers';
 import feathersClient from './feathersClient';
 import { PostList } from './posts';